 The situation with the spread of Coronavirus (COVID-19) around the world is constantly changing, and we urge you to keep up to date with developments from the UK Government, public health bodies and NHS for the most up to date information:

-Self-isolation or quarantine is going to have an impact on Community Sponsorship Groups no matter where you are in the process.
+Self-isolation or quarantine is having an impact on Community Sponsorship Groups no matter where you are in the process.

 The details provided below are not official medical or legal information

 Managing your Group